 Soldiers of Caterham

 locally.
+The exhibition will be removed at the end of the year.
 Subjects covered include the flu pandemic, war memorials,

 demobilisation, rationing, the new post war order and local news like what